rebelsky/sams-assorted-musings-reflections/w-blake-creasey.md

 Janet asked the panelists what they'd learned from working on the CSC 322 projects.
 Blake's response was "I've been thinking carefully about that."
 He then followed up with "After all, I had to write an essay about that at the end of each semester [3]."
 Everyone laughed.
-But I laughed for a different reason than everyone else.
-I laughed because "I've been thinking carefully about that" summarizes my experience with Blake.
+But I laughed for a different reason; I laughed because "I've been thinking carefully about that" summarizes my experience with Blake.
 Whenever I talk to Blake about something (or whenever he writes to me about something), I find that he's thought carefully about that.
 Blake reflects carefully on his classes, on his travels, on people he grew up with, on himself, on what he learns, and more.
 As a teacher, it's wonderful [4] to have a student like that.

 Blake came to CS relatively late.
 I think he took CSC 151 [5] in his third semester at Grinnell.
 And he discovered he liked it (or at least